samarthsingh1/samarthsingh1.github.io/README.md

 ## 🎯 Portfolio Goals

-This portfolio is a living document showcasing my journey as a data scientist and engineer.
+This portfolio is a professional showcase of my work and accomplishments.
-Feel free to explore, reach out, or collaborate on exciting projects!
+Feel free to explore, connect, or collaborate on exciting projects!

 <div align="center">
     <img src="https://via.placeholder.com/800x150?text=Thanks+for+Visiting!" alt="Thanks for Visiting!" />